cmcgeeIE/mclean_leads_site/_posts/2024-05-04the-power-of-preparation-how-to-boost-your-confidence-and-clarity-in-business-communications.md

 ---

 # Why Preparation Matters

-Have you ever been caught off guard during a conversation or while writing an important email?
+Have you ever been caught off guard during a conversation or while writing an important email or text?

 I've been there—fumbling over my words, second-guessing my purpose, and leaving opportunities on the table.

 I want to show you  how getting prepared in advance will boost your confidence through the roof, reduce the amount of mistakes you make, and increase the likelihood of you getting what you want.

 And I’m going to show you what I mean by sharing a personal story of my own.

 # The Tale of Two Mindsets